tebri11/en-for-designers/02-impression/02-impression.md

 **Alt text:** Fish in the middle of the deep sea.
 ![image](img/2.jpg)

-3. - Drawing things, clothes, textiles, vegetables in free time.
+3. - Drawing things, clothes, vegetables in free time.
 ---
 ![image](img/3.jpg)